folio-org/docs/content/en/docs/Access/Courses/courses.md

 You can also search for reserves by selecting any of the filters in the **Search & filter** pane: Processing status, Copyright status, Permanent location, Temporary location, and Term.
 Additionally, you can apply the filters after you perform a search to limit your results.

-You can choose which columns appear in your search results by clicking on the **Action** menu.
+You can choose which columns appear in your search results by clicking on the **Actions** menu.
 Under **Show columns**, check or uncheck columns to change what you see in the results pane.

 To find items on a reserve for a specific course, first search for the course from the **Search & filter** pane.
 Click on the course you wish to view reserves for.
 Scroll down to the Items section to see all the items on reserve for that course.